Exploration High School

 Discipline Policy

 ExHS works hard to build strong familial relationships in the community, yet they know that even in the strongest families, conflict will arise.
-As an organization dedicated to Restorative Practices, they embrace conflict as a natural & important part of healthy communities & they work hard to develop the habits, skills, & mindsets that help students resolve conflict peacefully & productively.
+As an organization dedicated to Restorative Practices, they embrace conflict as a natural & important part of healthy communities, & they work hard to develop the habits, skills, & mindsets that help students resolve conflict peacefully & productively.

 Bullying Prevention Policy

-Bullying is objectively offensive intimidating, threatening, abusive, or harmful conduct directed by a student toward one or more students: when either (1) there is a real or perceived imbalance of power between those involved & the conduct reoccurs or forms a pattern; or, (2) the conduct materially & substantially interferes with the student’s educational opportunities, performance, or ability to participate in school functions, activities, or programs.
+Bullying is not tolerated at Exploration High School.
+Bullying doesn’t solve anything; it just leads to more bullying.
+Bullying is objectively offensive, intimidating, threatening, abusive, or harmful conduct directed by a student toward one or more students; when either there is a real or perceived imbalance of power between those involved & the conduct reoccurs or forms a pattern; or, the conduct materially & substantially interferes with the student’s educational opportunities, performance, or ability to participate in school functions, activities, or programs.

 Equity